Harsh-Arya-exe/Snake-Game-using-Turtle/README.md

 # 🐢 Turtle Python Game

 A simple yet engaging game built using Python's built-in `turtle` graphics library.
-This project is a personal milestone—I wanted to create something entirely on my own, without following any video tutorials or step-by-step guides.
+This project is a personal milestone— I wanted to create something entirely on my own, without following any video tutorials or step-by-step guides.
 The goal was to explore, experiment, and learn by building, and this game is the result of that process.

 ---